Platform

 Our library supports setting camera IQ tuning blob, which would be used for all cameras.
 By default, cameras will use a general tuning blob, which works great in most cases - so changing the camera tuning blob is not needed for most cases.

-import depthai as dai
+1import depthai as dai

-pipeline = dai.Pipeline()
+3pipeline = dai.Pipeline()

-To tune your own camera sensors, one would need Intel’s software, for which a license is needed - so the majority of people will only be able to use pre-tuned blobs.
+• so the majority of people will only be able to use pre-tuned blobs.
 Currently available tuning blobs:

 • Mono tuning for low-light environments here.
 This allows auto-exposure to go up to 200ms (otherwise limited with default tuning to 33ms).
 For 200ms auto-exposure, you also need to limit the FPS (monoRight.setFps(5))

 • Color tuning for low-light environments here.
 Comparison below.
 This allows auto-exposure to go up to 100ms (otherwise limited with default tuning to 33ms).
 For 200ms auto-exposure, you also need to limit the FPS (rgbCam.setFps(10)).
 Known limitation: flicker can be seen with auto-exposure over 33ms, it is caused by auto-focus working in continuous mode.
-A workaround is to change from CONTINUOUS_VIDEO (default) to AUTO (focusing only once at init, and on further focus trigger commands): camRgb.initialControl.setAutoFocusMode(dai.CameraControl.AutoFocusMode.AUTO)
+A workaround is to change from CONTINUOUS_VIDEO (default) to AUTO (focusing only once at init, and on further focus trigger commands): :code:camRgb.initialControl.setAutoFocusMode(dai.CameraControl.AutoFocusMode.AUTO)

 • OV9782 Wide FOV color tuning for sunlight environments here.
-Fixes lens color filtering on direct sunglight, see blog post here.
+Fixes lens color filtering on direct sunlight, see blog post here.
 It also improves LSC (Lens Shading Correction).
-Currently doesn’t work for OV9282, so when used on eg. Series 2 OAK with Wide FOV cams, mono cameras shouldn’t be enabled.
+Currently doesn't work for OV9282, so when used on eg. Series 2 OAK with Wide FOV cams, mono cameras shouldn't be enabled.

 • Camera exposure limit: max 500us, max 8300us.
 These tuning blobs will limit the maximum exposure time, and instead start increasing ISO (sensitivity) after max exposure time is reached.
 This is a useful approach to reduce the Motion blur.